mikegleen/modes/doc/source/index.rst

 When read from a CSV file, the XML file, or the command line, accession numbers are normalized so that numeric fields sort correctly.
-That is, internally, all numbers are padded with zeroes.
+That is, internally, all numbers are padded with zeros.
 In this way, JB1 and JB001 are treated as the same object.

 When reading from a CSV file, the MDA code may be omitted (see the global command ``add_mda_code``).
 Accession numbers that start with a digit will have the MDA code added